xTool Defines the Next Chapter of Creative Manufacturing at CES 2026

 News provided byxTool

 LAS VEGAS, Jan.
-3, 2026 /PRNewswire/ -- xTool, a global premium consumer-tech brand, will showcase its next chapter at CES 2026: a shift from standalone tools to an AI-driven creative manufacturing platform that connects intelligent software, professional hardware, and real-world production. xTool will present its latest innovations at Booth #55251 at the Venetian Expo.
+6, 2026 /PRNewswire/ -- xTool, a global premium consumer-tech brand, will showcase its next chapter at CES 2026: a shift from standalone tools to an AI-driven creative manufacturing platform that connects intelligent software, professional hardware, and real-world production.

 At the center of xTool's CES presence is its flagship xTool P3, recently named a CES® 2026 Innovation Awards Honoree in the Enterprise Technology category, recognizing the company's leadership in intelligent desktop manufacturing.
 The CES Innovation Awards program is produced by the Consumer Technology Association (CTA), producer of CES®.